-Burger King is entering a whole new era of vegan fast food, one where plant-based is king.
-Starting today, Burger King is adding three vegan bacon cheeseburgers to its menus at participating locations across the United Kingdom—where it operates 510 outlets.
+At the beginning of this year, Burger King entered a whole new era of vegan fast food, one where plant-based is king.
+In January, Burger King added three vegan bacon cheeseburgers to its menus at participating locations across the United Kingdom—where it operates 510 outlets.

 Available as a single or double, the new Plant-Based Bakon King is made with flame-grilled Plant-based Whopper patty served in a classic Whopper bun, layered with slices of vegan cheese and strips of vegan bacon, and finished with egg-free mayo and ketchup.
 Burger King notes that while the Plant-Based Bakon King does not contain animal-derived ingredients, its patty shares cooking equipment with meat.

-“We’re incredibly proud of our new menu additions and confident that our customers will enjoy the new plant-based bacon and cheese as much as we have in taste tests,” Katie Evans, Chief Marketing Officer at Burger King UK, said in a statement.
+“We’re incredibly proud of our new menu additions and confident that our customers will enjoy the new plant-based bacon and cheese as much as we have in taste tests,” Evans previously said in a statement.

 “The extension of our plant-based offer reflects our ongoing commitment to serve a diverse and innovative range of products, whilst aiming to reach a 50 percent meat-free menu by 2030,” Evans said.

-The new vegan bacon cheeseburgers are hitting the Burger King UK menu in time for Veganuary, an annual campaign that challenges people to go vegan for the months of January and beyond.
-After Veganuary, the La Vie vegan bacon will remain on the Burger King UK menu permanently.
+The new vegan bacon cheeseburgers hit the Burger King UK menu in time for Veganuary, an annual campaign that challenges people to go vegan for the months of January and beyond.
+After Veganuary, the La Vie vegan bacon remained on the Burger King UK menu permanently.